dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 drift remediation, and finally the replay of the stateful SG rules on module2e resurrection candidates prior to their resurrection in module2f.

-This will present Steps 5,5b, and 8 of the SG_STATE implementation.
+This will present Steps 5,5b, and 6 of the SG_STATE implementation.
 Steps 5 and 5b are in module2 and Step 6 is in module2e.

+For a complete detailed description of the Stateful design and code flow see the previous UPDATE.